 Tuscola High School 2022-2023

-The goal of this policy is to promote safe attire for students through simple, non-discriminatory guidelines.
+The goal of this policy is to promote safe attire for students through simple, non-discriminatory guidelines and to comply with School Board Policy 4316.
 Tuscola High School hopes to assist in preparing students for college and career.
 The following guidelines are expected for all students in all learning environments.

 Dress that is appropriate for school is the responsibility of parents/guardians and students.
 We encourage families to discuss appropriate dress for various situations and environments that their child will encounter outside the home, and assist their child in making conscientious choices when considering appropriate dress.

-- Students must wear a shirt with fabric that covers the front, back and sides under the arms.
+- Students must wear a shirt/top with fabric that covers the front, back and sides.

 - Students must wear pants/jeans or the equivalent: a skirt, sweatpants, leggings, a dress, or shorts.